About SMITH

 SMITH – Smart Medical Technology for Healthcare

-Big data in clinical information systems has enormous potential for tomorrow’s healthcare.
-Medical research based on the reuse, aggregation and analysis of medical data increasingly enables the development of new, improved treatments, pharmaceuticals and technologies.
-The consortium Smart Medical Technology for Healthcare – SMITH for short – is addressing this issue by bringing together heterogeneous data sources from patient care into an interoperable structure.
-Research and care data are linked across locations and made optimally available.
-SMITH’s work is geared to the current challenges of digitization and the introduction of e-health measures in the healthcare sector.
-Diagnoses, medication and types of treatment can thus be tailored even better to patients in the future.
-Data protection and data security have top priority.
+The large amounts of data in clinical information systems have enormous potential for tomorrow’s healthcare.
+Re-use, consolidation, and analysis of medical data from routine care will drive the development of new and improved treatments, medicines, and technologies.
+This is where the Smart Medical Technology for Healthcare (SMITH) Consortium comes in.
+As part of the Medical Informatics Initiative (MII), SMITH has created a shared infrastructure that brings together disparate sources of patient care data.
+This data is linked across sites and made available for medical research.
+SMITH’s work addresses the current challenges of digitalization and the introduction of e-health measures in the healthcare sector.
+In the future, diagnoses, medications, and treatments will be better tailored to patients.
+Privacy and data security are top priorities.

 The goal is to digitally network patient data, generated during a hospital stay, across sites to strengthen clinical research and customize patient care.